 “There is a lot of pressure on mums to lose the pregnancy weight soon after birth, but what’s more important in these early stages is to stay healthy and active while you bond with your baby and adjust to changes in your lifestyle,” says Trish Guy, a nutritionist with Sanitarium Health & Wellbeing.

 Like Amanda, Trish doesn’t suggest a particular diet to help you lose all the weight gained during pregnancy, but to focus on the five core food groups instead, such as:

 - Reduced-fat dairy and dairy-free alternatives

 - Protein foods such as legumes, eggs and nuts.

 “This will ensure that you are getting adequate nutrition, keeping your energy levels up, building strength and supporting your mood, all with the added side-effect of losing some of that unwanted weight without even thinking about it,” says Trish.

 She also recommends preparing healthy meals in bulk and freezing portions for a quick meal later on.
 In the early weeks after giving birth, to save time and make it easier to eat healthy, she suggests considering ordering meal kits or having your groceries delivered.

 In a nutshell: Avoid processed foods and eat as natural as possible.
 The way God made our food is as good as it gets!

 Finding the time to exercise

-While professionals tell us to aim to exercise for 30 minutes, five days a week (after you've been cleared by your doctor), that number can sound unattainable with everything else that we have to do.
+Research shows exercise is also good for our minds and thinking skills.
+While professionals tell us to aim to exercise for 30 minutes, five days a week (after you’ve been cleared by your doctor), that number can sound unattainable with everything else that we have to do.